ZTiKnl/sara/README.md

 - Create a new *JSON service account key*, edit it with a text editor and copy the contents to *./resources/apikeys/googlespeech.json*
   When prompted to create a new service account select 'Owner' or 'Project Owner'

-As I understand, 90% of problems with sonus are related to billing issues in Google Cloud
+As I understand, 90% of problems with Sonus are related to billing issues in Google Cloud
 #### Known:
 * the voice module works, but responses are NOT connected to it (yet) this is because it is very annoying when testing to constantly hear things